ckeditor/ckeditor4-workflows-common/README.md

 ### Adding tests

-New tests should be added in `tests/index.js` file.
-Each test has similar structure:
+New test case configuration should be added in the existing fixture file in `tests/fixtures` directory.

+New fixture should be added in `tests/fixtures` directory.
+New fixtures should be added as a new file with name matched to the actuall workflow.
+There should be exported array of fixture setups.

+Put all additional files in `tests/assets` directory.

+Each setup has similar structure:
 * `name` - Test name which will be displayed in the console when test starts.
 * `workflow` - The name of workflow configuration file, ends with the file extension.
 E.g. 'setup-workflows.yml'.
 This file will be automatically added to files list.
 * `branch` - Branch which should be used to commit files to and verify workflow run.
+* `config` - Object with a configuration that will be passed to workflow during dispatching.
 * `filesList` - Array of files that will be committed to the specified `branch`.
-  * `src` - Path to a source file, related to project main directory.
+  * `src` - Path to a source file, related to `assets` directory.
   * `dst` - Path to a destination file in the test repo.

 For example: